wp-plugins/types/readme.txt

 [vimeo http://vimeo.com/37725539]

-= Display custom content types and fields with Views and no coding =

-**[Views](http://wp-types.com/home/views-create-elegant-displays-for-your-content/) is the display companion for Types.** It's a commercial plugin that costs just $49 USD, which will turn weeks of programming and debug into a few hours of fun.
-With Views you don't need a programmer to create complex sites.
-It's like having your own developer, instantly building whatever you want.
+= Use Views for Rapid Site Development =

+**[Views](http://wp-types.com/home/views-create-elegant-displays-for-your-content/) is the display companion for Types.** It lets you build complete sites much faster than coding everything from scratch.

 Views lets you:

-* Load any content from the database and display it with [Views](http://wp-types.com/documentation/user-guides/views/).
+* Load content from the database and display it
-* Create templates right from within the WordPress editor using [View Templates](http://wp-types.com/documentation/user-guides/view-templates/).
+* Create templates right from within the WordPress editor
-* Insert custom fields anywhere.
+* Insert custom fields anywhere

 Watch this video for a quick teaser:
 [vimeo http://vimeo.com/37376736]

-You're welcome to visit our [learn section](http://wp-types.com/learn/) to see complete working examples of classified sites, magazine layout, real-estate sites and other complete and functional designs we've built with Types and Views and no PHP at all.

-Views is designed for both non-techies and developers alike.
-If you're just starting with custom content types for WordPress, you'll appreciate how quickly you can have a fully-working site that uses custom post types, taxonomy and fields.

-Then, when you're more convenient with Types and Views and want to get more, you'll discover power-features such as nested output, conditional display, post relationship and other features that turn WordPress into a top-notch CMS.
+Views cuts down development time from weeks to days.
+It will do all the routine work for you, allowing you to focus on the unique functionality of every site.
+Visit our [learn section](http://wp-types.com/learn/) to get some inspiration about what you can do with Views.

 = Need to build multilingual sites? =